-Fine-grained control over the value range permits better error checking, as there is no need for the min and max bounds to be symmetric or powers of 2.
-In all cases, the bit width is set appropriately to represent all values in the range.
+The min and max bound attributes enable fine-grained control and error checking of the value range.
+In particular, the bound values do not have to be symmetric or powers of 2.
+In all cases, the bit width is set appropriately to represent the values in the range.
 For example:

 >>> a = intbv(6, min=0, max=7) >>> len(a) 3 >>> a = intbv(6, min=-3, max=7) >>> len(a) 4 >>> a = intbv(6, min=-13, max=7) >>> len(a) 5

 A common requirement in hardware design is access to the individual bits.
 The

 intbv class implements an indexing interface that provides access to